British Covered Court Championships

 The British Covered Court Championships (BCCC) was an indoor tennis event held from 1885 through 1971 and played in London, England.
-The dates of the tournament fluctuated between October and March.
+The tournament dates fluctuated between October and March.

 History

 For its first five years the tournament was held at the Hyde Park Lawn Tennis Club in Porchester Square, London and consisted only of a men's singles competition.
-In 1890, when it was decided to add a women's singles and men's doubles competition, the tournament moved to the Queen's Club in London although the men's singles remained at Hyde Park until 1895.
+In 1890, when it was decided to add a women's singles and men's doubles competition, the tournament moved to the Queen's Club in London, although the men's singles remained at Hyde Park until 1895.
 The mixed doubles event was added to the championships in 1898.
-A third court was added to the championships in 1912 and, like the original two courts, it had a wooden surface.
-In 1923 the Challenge Round system, allowing the champion to skip next year's competition and only play the winner of that competition, was abolished.
-In 1925 the tournament was merged with the London Covered Court Championships.
-The women's doubles event was added to the tournament in 1934 and the tournament was renamed to The National Covered Court Championships.
-From its inception it grew into an important event through the first half of the 20th century, but by the late 1950s its stature had diminished greatly and in 1966 they couldn't find a sponsor at all.
-In 1968 the BCCC became part of the first Dewar Cup circuit but that was its final year at Queens Club.
-In 1969 it merged with the Wembley Championship while continuing to be called the British Covered Court Championships and it was an official ILTF Grand Prix event in 1970 and 1971.
-With several top players, who were part of the World Championship Tennis circuit, barred from competition in 1972, and no sponsors to be found, the tournament was discontinued.
+A third court was added to the championships in 1912, and, like the original two courts, it had a wooden surface.
+In 1923, the Challenge Round system, allowing the champion to skip next year's competition and only play the winner of that competition, was abolished.
+In 1925, the tournament was merged with the London Covered Court Championships.
+The women's doubles event was added to the tournament in 1934 and renamed to The National Covered Court Championships.
+From its inception, it grew into an important event through the first half of the 20th century, but by the late 1950s, its stature had diminished greatly and in 1966, they couldn't find a sponsor.
+In 1968, the BCCC became part of the first Dewar Cup circuit, but that was its final year at Queens Club.
+In 1969, it merged with the Wembley Championship while continuing to be called the British Covered Court Championships, and it was an official ILTF Grand Prix event in 1970 and 1971.
+With several top players who were part of the World Championship Tennis circuit barred from competition in 1972 and no sponsors to be found, the tournament was discontinued.

 Frenchman Jean Borotra is the male record holder with eleven singles titles and British Dorothea Douglass Chambers holds the record for women with seven singles titles.